Master OpenAI Responses API with our step-by-step tutorial, detailed feature walkthrough, and expert tips.

 Building a research agent that answers questions about current events, recent product launches, or live pricing data without integrating a separate search API.

-An extraction pipeline that processes invoices and always returns {vendor, amount, date, line_items[]} in exactly the right format, without ever producing malformed JSON or hallucinated field names.
+An extraction pipeline that processes invoices and returns {vendor, amount, date, line_items[]} in the requested format, with fewer malformed JSON outputs or hallucinated field names.

 An analyst uploads a CSV of 100K sales records and asks for quarterly trends.
 The model writes Python code, executes it in a container, generates charts, and returns both the analysis and downloadable visualizations.

 Screen-based interaction with desktop applications via screenshots and mouse/keyboard control — enabling automation of workflows in applications that lack APIs.
-Priced at $3 input / $12 output per 1M tokens.
+Pricing and availability may vary by model and deployment context.

 Automating data entry in a legacy ERP system by having the agent navigate the application UI, fill in forms, and verify submissions — useful for enterprise apps with no API access.

-A content moderation system processes 1 million user posts daily using Batch API at half the per-token cost, with a shared system prompt that benefits from prompt caching across all requests.
+A content moderation system processes 1 million user posts daily using Batch API, with a shared system prompt that may benefit from prompt caching across all requests.

 Now that you know how to use OpenAI Responses API, it's time to put this knowledge into practice.